Huế Phật Đản shootings: Protest and shootings

 On Phật Đản, thousands of Buddhists defied the ban on flag-flying.
 More than 500 people marched across the Perfume River, carrying signs and placards, congregating at the Từ Đàm Pagoda before a 3,000-strong demonstration, calling for religious equality, took place in the city centre as government security officials surrounded the area with armoured personnel carriers and civil guardsmen.
 The signs were in English, to convey the message to Western observers, and in Vietnamese.
-Despite the ban on religious flags, Vatican flags hoisted on the bridge from the Catholic celebration were never taken down.
 The leading Buddhist activist monk Thích Trí Quang addressed the crowd and exhorted them to rise up against Catholic discrimination against Buddhism.
 He called the Buddhists to congregate outside the government radio station in the evening for a rally.
 Tension increased throughout the day with demonstrators chanting and displaying anti-government slogans as the crowd grew.
 They expected to hear another speech from Thích Trí Quang, but the speech was withdrawn from broadcast by the government censor.
 The armed forces were called in to disperse the discontented crowd.
 After two explosions shook the ground, the crowd thought that the troops had resorted to using bombs.
 Major Sỹ reportedly fired into the air, and his men responded by launching grenades into the crowd as firehoses were unleashed on the demonstrators.
 His troops fired directly into the crowd.
 Nine were killed and four severely injured.
 Two of the dead, both children, had been crushed underneath armored personnel carriers.
 Some of the nine had been mutilated and decapitated.